cbourke/ComputerScienceII/notes/1231-Spring2023/156/05-algos.md

 * Ultimately: we only want to focus on ONE operation in an algorithm
 * You generally want to choose the most:
   * expensive or
-  * common or
+  * the most common or
-  * relevant operation
+  * the most *relevant* operation
 * You do *NOT* consider operations necessary for the control structure of the algorithm
 * Examples:
   * Comparisons
-  * Arithmetic operations: additions/substractions or mults/divs
+  * Arithmetic operations: additions/subtractions or mults/divisions
   * Linked List operations: node traversals

 ### Analysis

 * Analyze how many times the elementary operation is executed with respect to the input size, $n$
 * You come up with a *resource function*: